Aliases for MSR1 Gene

 GeneCards Summary for MSR1 Gene

 MSR1 (Macrophage Scavenger Receptor 1) is a Protein Coding gene.
-Diseases associated with MSR1 include Prostate Cancer and Barrett Esophagus/Esophageal Adenocarcinoma.
-Among its related pathways are A-beta Pathways: Uptake and Degradation and Phagosome.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and scavenger receptor activity.
-An important paralog of this gene is LOXL1.
+Diseases associated with MSR1 include Barrett Esophagus and Prostate Cancer.
+Among its related pathways are LDL Oxidation in Atherogenesis and Phagocytosis of Microbes.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and scavenger receptor activity.
+An important paralog of this gene is SCARA5.

 UniProtKB/Swiss-Prot for MSR1 Gene

 Membrane glycoproteins implicated in the pathologic deposition of cholesterol in arterial walls during atherogenesis.
 Two types of receptor subunits exist.
-These receptors mediate the endocytosis of a diverse group of macromolecules, including modified low density lipoproteins (LDL).
-Isoform III does not internalize acetylated LDL.
+These receptors mediate the endocytosis of a diverse group of macromolecules, including modified low density lipoproteins (LDL) (PubMed:2251254).
+Isoform III does not internalize acetylated LDL (PubMed:9548586).